jacques/imogo-public-api-docs/source/includes/_forex.md

   -H "Content-Type: application/json"
 ```

-This endpoint retrieves a collection of recipients for sending forex to.
-These users have been
-added as recipients for the user.
+This endpoint retrieves a collection of recipients for request a forex quote to send money to.
+These users have been added as recipients for the user.

 ### HTTP Request